StackVista/stackstate-docs/use/concepts/layers_domains_environments.md

 ## Environments

 Environments are meant for grouping components using the DTAP model: Development, Testing, Acceptance, and Production.
-A component can belong to one **or multiple** environments.
+A component can belong to one or more environments.
 This can be useful when modeling, for example, a database that's used for both the development and testing environment.
 Environments share the same domains and layers.
 Typically, you need a view of a single environment at a time; however, it's possible to get a view of multiple environments at the same time.

 ![Environments](../../.gitbook/assets/environments.png)